top of page

 with Rebecca Watkins and the Dare Arts Gallery

 Step 1: Put on your disposable apron just to be safe.
 Dip your large brush in water and gently pat it dry on your paper towel.
-We are going to dip the brush into your dark blue paint to paint in the ocean water up to the horizon line.
+Dip the brush into the blue paint and paint in the ocean water up to the horizon line.
 You’ll use gentle brush strokes to go around the sailfish's tail and finish up by using side to side brush strokes.
 Don't foget to go around the sides and bottom of the canvas.

 Step 4: Clean your brushes.
-Leave any brush you are not using in your cup of water.
-Let's mix a light grey using a small blob of white and a tiny dot of black paint.
-Paint the belly of your sailfish, leaving space for the peach and blue back stripe in step 5.
-(If you are an more experienced painter, try blending some white in to create a rounded belly with more light grey.and white..keep the darker grey on the belly and that lighter grey on his side).
+Leave brushes you are not using in your cup of water.
+Mix a light grey using a small blob of white and a tiny dot of black paint.
+Paint the belly of your sailfish, leaving space for the pink and blue body stripes in step 5.
+(If you are an more experienced painter, try blending some white in to create a rounded belly with more light grey and white...keeping the darker grey on the belly and that lighter grey on his side).

-Step 5: Clean your brush and add the peach stripe.
-You can also add white to the peach to adjust the shade.
-I chose to outline my clouds in peach, and I added a lighter peach to the horizon.
-You can leave the clouds white if you prefer.
+Step 5: Clean your brush and add a pink stripe to his body.
+Decide if you want white clouds or you want to add some pink to your clouds.
+I chose to outline my clouds in pink, and I added a light pink to the horizon by mixing in some white.
+OR, you can leave the clouds white if you prefer.
 It’s your masterpiece!

-Add white swooshes for a splash…just go for it!
+Add white swooshes for a splash under his tail…just go for it!

 Finally, use a small brush to add the pelvic fins and clean up any messy edges.
-I needed to reoutline his gills and touch up his fins at this point.
+You may need to reoutline his gills and touch up his fins at this point.

 Sign your name or initials in the corner.
 Woot!
 You just painted a sailfish!

-Thanks for painting with me!
+Thanks for painting with me, Abbie, Leigh, and Tiffany!
 Check out my "Tight Lines" exhibit online or in person at the Dare Arts Gallery in downtown Manteo.
-There are also staff members at the Dare Arts table who can assist you today.
+Tiffany will be at the Dare Arts table and she can assist you today.

 - Rebecca Watkins